How do I access the Special Collections?

 You can access our Special Collections both in person (as a reader) and increasingly online.

 Other collections are held at the Main Library on the Oxford Road campus.
-These include the archives of the University of Manchester, Christian Brethren Archives, many scientific and medical archives, and post-1800 medical books.
+These include the archives of the University of Manchester, Christian Brethren Archives, the Map Collection, many scientific and medical archives, and post-1800 medical books.

 We offer a closed-access reader service which means that items must be pre-ordered.
 They are then retrieved by staff and brought to your desk in the Reading Room.
 Special Collections items cannot be borrowed.